netgroup-polito/CrownLabs/operators/README.md

 * Kubevirt VirtualMachine Instance and the logic to access the noVNC instance inside the VM (Service, Ingress)
 * An instance of [Oauth2 Proxy](https://github.com/oauth2-proxy/oauth2-proxy) (Deployment, Service, Ingress) to regulate access to the VM.

-All those resources are binded to the LabInstance life-cycle via the [OwnerRef property](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/)
+All those resources are bound to the Instance life-cycle via the [OwnerRef property](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/)

 ### APIs/CRDs